web3-insurTech-foundation/rfc/proposals.md

 # Introduction
-The list of proposals for the Improvement Process
+The list of proposals for the Improvement Process.

 # Approved
 The list of approved IPs and their status